How to Make a Solar Powered Fairy House

 The particular frames I bought were pink (the only color they had).
 To help them coordinate with the fairy door, I started by giving them 2 coats of grey paint and letting them dry completely.

-To make the body of the fairy house, I used a bottle I had from an iced coffee beverage.
+To make the base of the fairy house, I used a bottle I had from an iced coffee beverage.
 It had a narrow neck and wider bottom so I used some heavy duty scissors to cut the top off.

 Supplies for making a fairy garden house from recycled materials